fbpx

 When it comes to repeat donations, there is a golden rule nonprofits should keep in mind: after the second gift supporters are significantly more likely to continue giving.
 According to NPOInfo’s charitable giving statistics, while just 20% of donors give again after their first contribution, donors are 60% more likely to become recurring donors after their second gift.

-• Make opting in easy: When supporters give through your donation page, make becoming a recurring donor as easy as possible.
+• Make opting in easy.
+When supporters give through your donation page, make becoming a recurring donor as easy as possible.
 This might involve adding a check box or even creating unique buttons for one-time and recurring gift options, making becoming a recurring donor possible with just one click.

-• Provide suggested giving amounts: Supporters, especially first time donors, often aren’t sure how much to give, and suggested giving amounts can provide a bit of helpful guidance.
+• Provide suggested giving amounts.
+Supporters, especially first time donors, often aren’t sure how much to give, and suggested giving amounts can provide a bit of helpful guidance.
 Additionally, displaying low recurring gift amounts next to your normal one-time donation suggested giving amounts can persuade people into becoming recurring donors, even if they ultimately end up giving more in the long run.

-• Use one-click upgrades: Supporters who continue to give but do so on an annual or infrequent basis can often be strong candidates for your recurring giving program.
+• Use one-click upgrades.
+Supporters who continue to give but do so on an annual or infrequent basis can often be strong candidates for your recurring giving program.
 Reach out to these supporters with donation requests that make becoming a recurring donor as easy as possible.
 This can include providing a suggested giving amount based on how much they’re already giving and allowing them to change giving plans with just one click.

-4. Create An In-Kind Giving Program
+4. Create an In-Kind Giving Program

 Chances are that many of your supporters have items taking up space in their homes that your nonprofit could put to good use.
 Establishing an in-kind giving program allows your supporters to donate these items directly to your nonprofit, helping them make ethical decisions about previous shopping choices and promoting reusability.